adrianovaladar/snake/README.md

 This customizable feature allows players to tailor the game's difficulty and mechanics to their preference.

-The game includes a best scores feature that displays the top five players' scores for a given map size, taking into account the status of the borders (on/off).
+The game includes the best scores feature that displays the top five players' scores for a given map size, taking into account the status of the borders (on/off).
 Players can strive to achieve high scores and compete with others to secure a place among the top performers in the game.